-The proposed action would not impact geology, topography, or soils.
+The proposed action will not impact geology, topography, or soils.
 No unique geologic features (e.g., caves, cliffs, canyons, etc.) are present in the proposed action area.
-Geologic features that are present (mostly various types of subsurface sand and gravel sedimentary deposits) would not be impacted by proposed action activities, the most intrusive of which would consist of minimal staging of equipment on turf areas for short periods of time.
-The topography of the affected areas would remain unchanged (e.g., no leveling, cutting or filling of terrain).
-There would be very little ground disturbance under the proposed action and, consequently, the proposed action would have only minimal temporary adverse impacts to topography, soils, and geology resulting from the proposed action.
+Geologic features that are present (mostly various types of subsurface sand and gravel sedimentary deposits) will not be impacted by proposed action activities, the most intrusive of which would consist of minimal staging of equipment on turf areas for short periods of time.
+The topography of the affected areas will remain unchanged (e.g., no leveling, cutting, or filling of terrain).
+The proposed action involves very little ground disturbance.
+Consequently, the proposed action will result in only minimal temporary adverse impacts to topography, soils, and geology.